Last Updated on March 21, 2021 by Shaun Snapp

-Companies that use cloud and AI are habituating the population to accept close to a complete loss of privacy.
+Companies that use cloud and AI habituate the population to accept close to a complete loss of privacy.
 As just one example, this is explained by the service that I use to perform grammar checking.

-Grammarly is an online grammar checker that we use that we came to find out copies all of your checked content to their servers.
+Grammarly is an online grammar checker that we use to find out copies of all of your checked content to their servers.

 Here is Grammarly’s excuse for keeping all of your data.